 III.
 Dual Resonance

-In this movement, the Chan-Paton factors are used with the smallest interval (1 hertz).
-The chord of 3 identical notes has a very slight difference of pitch: the result is a rhythm.
-This rhythm is used as the foundation of the piece.
+In this movement, Chan-Paton factors are applied at the smallest possible interval (1 hertz).
+A chord of three identical notes is subtly detuned, creating a rhythmic pulse that forms the foundation of the piece.

 See other performances